postsharp/Metalama.Documentation/content/conceptual/using/adding-aspects.md

 ## Adding more than one attribute

-You can choose to add as many aspects as you need on a target method.
+You can choose to add as many aspects as you need to a target method.
 In this example, if you want to log each retry attempt, you have the option to use the `Log` aspect.

 ![Retry_and_Log_Aspect_Together](images/retry_and_log_aspect_together.png)